 I have lived with two very different open door policies.
-The first scenario—anyone could stop by as long as there was a formal invitation stating the time and date.
-In other words, no casual drop-ins by close friends or family because they were in the neighborhood; no meeting someone new at a cafe and inviting them over for dinner until you actually get to know them.
+The first scenario: anyone could stop by as long as there was a formal invitation stating the time and date.
+In other words, no casual drop-ins by close friends or family because they were in the neighborhood.
+No meeting someone new at a cafe and inviting them over for dinner until you actually get to know them.
 We also had no guests after eight in the evening.
-The other scenario was the complete opposite—people in and out of the apartment or house at all hours during the day or night.
+The other scenario was the complete opposite: people came in and out of the apartment or house at all hours during the day or night.
 It seemed to me like I lived in Grand Central Terminal.
 Both scenarios can work!
 It depends on your individual needs.

 A House With An Open Door

 Some people thrive with constant socializing.
 They enjoy the ongoing buzz of conversation and the company of their friends.
 They enjoy meeting someone new.
 They belong to several book, cooking, gardening, and writing clubs with multiple dinners, teas, or brunches that they host.
 If you don’t enjoy having people around as often, your housemates openness to socializing might become a contentious issue.

 Is it possible to share a home with someone who is way more social than you?
 Yes, if you have clear communications about the household open door policy.